-- John Elliott is sought after for complex transactions in numerous sectors and his "extensive experience" gained over the past 20 years "demands respect" from peers and clients alike.
-(Who's Who Legal 100, 2013).
+John is sought after for complex transactions in numerous sectors and is described by clients as "a senior and trusted advisor" (Chambers Global, 2020).
+His "extensive experience" gained over the past 30 years "demands respect" from peers and clients alike (Who's Who Legal 100, 2013).

 - Australian Financial Markets Association Companies and Securities Urgent Issues Committee

 - Corporations Law Committee of the Law Council of Australia